 Best practices and baseline data – CA STS will increase opportunities for sharing information on care processes that improve patient outcomes.
 Specific protocols and evidence-based guidelines will be posted on the web site and discussed at CA STS meetings.
 Better baseline data will be available for measuring improved processes and outcomes.

 Cost effectiveness – Cost savings should emerge with opportunities to improve post-operative outcomes.
-Favorable returns on investment can be earned by pursuing initiatives like reducing blood use with adherences to new JCHAO guidelines on blood management.
+Favorable returns on investment can be earned by pursuing initiatives like reducing blood use with adherence to new guidelines on blood utilization and enhanced recovery (ERAS).

 Collaboration – Participants in CA STS workshops, web forums, and conference calls will share information on improving patient care and data integrity.
 Opportunities for surgeons to exchange ideas via web forums and conference calls will strengthen voice and promote cooperation.